WesleyAC/blog/_posts/2016-12-20-intro-to-control-part-zero-whats-this.md

 ---
 I've decided to start a series of posts on [Control Theory](https://en.wikipedia.org/wiki/Control_theory)!
 Here's why:

-* Control Theory is really cool, but there aren't many resources available on the internet to learn it :cry:
+* Control Theory is really cool, but there aren't many resources available on the internet to learn it 😢
 * I know a bit about control theory through FRC, and I want to spread that knowledge to others
 * I haven't done the actual code for a lot of this yet, but I want to have an excuse to write it!